Legislature(2021 - 2022)GRUENBERG 120

 CHAIR CLAMAN suggested that an alternative to the proposed

-amendment could be considered and offered to the committee
+amendment could be considered and offered to the committee.

-REPRESENTATIVE SNYDER withdrew Amendment 1.
+REPRESENTATIVE SNYDER [moved to] withdraw Amendment 1.
+[There

 | Document Name | Date/Time | Subjects |